Wi-Fi calling is one of the latest features touted by networks. It’s even the backbone of a few new virtual networks.

-Depending on your carrier, calls and texts might count toward your monthly allotment as if they were placed using the mobile network.
-Usage with these carriers is billed at the same rate as your normal mobile calls and texts.
+Depending on your network, calls and texts might count toward your monthly allotment as if they were placed using the mobile network.
+Usage with these networks is billed at the same rate as your normal mobile calls and texts.

 If you’re travelling, using your phone over another mobile network can rack up roaming fees quickly.
 Wi-Fi calling can offer substantial savings here.
-However, policies differ by carrier.
-Some carriers at the time of writing don’t offer international roaming over Wi-Fi calling at all.
+However, policies differ by network.
+Some networks at the time of writing don’t offer international roaming over Wi-Fi calling at all.

 If this is the case, we recommend picking up a prepaid SIM in the country you’re visiting or using a VoIP app for maximum savings.

 Anything Else I Should Consider Before Enabling Wi-Fi Calling?